Built for the wheel

 Functional Potter

 You run a production wheel-throwing practice from a home studio or shared kiln space: stoneware mugs, bowls, plates, and fermentation crocks fired to cone 10 in a reduction atmosphere.
-Your glaze palette is small but precise — a cobalt-oxide blue that you've narrowed to a 0.7% addition in your feldspar-kaolin-silica base after twelve test tiles across three clay bodies, an iron-saturate tenmoku that runs beautifully at cone 10 but pinholed in the cone 8 test, a celadon that reads grey-green in oxidation and shifts to a warm jade in reduction.
-You know these glazes the way a baker knows a dough — you know how they behave in the kiln, what the witness cones tell you about whether this load is going to match the last one, and what the cooling schedule means for the surface quality.
-But that knowledge lives in a notes app, a kiln log notebook, and a spreadsheet of test tiles with photographs taken under whatever light was available when you had a moment.
-None of it is indexed, none of it is searchable, none of it contributes to the public record of your practice that a collector visiting your Etsy shop or your Instagram grid sees.
+Your glaze palette is small but precise — a cobalt-oxide blue narrowed to a 0.7% addition in your feldspar-kaolin-silica base after twelve test tiles across three clay bodies, an iron-saturate tenmoku that runs beautifully at cone 10, a celadon that reads grey-green in oxidation and shifts to a warm jade in reduction.
+That knowledge lives in a notes app, a kiln log notebook, and a spreadsheet of test tiles — none of it indexed, none of it contributing to the public record of your practice that a collector visiting your Etsy shop sees.
 VeloCMS gives functional potters the format where the kiln log, the glaze library, the test-tile documentation, and the pottery shop are a single coherent system — the intellectual property of the studio, published and indexed under your own domain.

 Sculptural Ceramicist

 Your practice sits at the intersection of ceramics and fine art: slab-built vessels, coil-built sculptural forms, and the occasional anagama or wood-fired piece where the collaboration between fire, ash, and clay surface produces results you cannot fully predict or control, which is part of the point.
-You document your work obsessively — clay body composition, construction technique (slab thickness and scoring method for the joins, coil width and blending pressure), bisque firing schedule, glaze application method (brushing vs pouring vs spraying, layer count, application thickness in grams per square inch), and the full firing record with atmosphere notes for the glaze firing.
-But that documentation is scattered across a paper kiln log, photographs organized loosely by firing date in a phone gallery, and a Notion database that you update when you remember.
-Gallery submissions, grant applications, and exhibition proposals ask for process documentation, and you spend hours assembling it from these scattered sources every time.
-When you exhibit a piece, collectors ask about the process, and you describe the wood firing or the soda-firing verbally because there's no published record they can read.
-VeloCMS gives sculptural ceramicists the archive format where the full process documentation — clay-body composition, construction method, atmosphere notes, firing curve, glaze-results photography — lives permanently under your domain, referenced in every exhibition and portfolio context.
+You document your work obsessively — clay body composition, construction technique, bisque firing schedule, glaze application method, and the full firing record with atmosphere notes.
+But that documentation is scattered across a paper kiln log, photographs in a phone gallery, and a Notion database you update when you remember.
+VeloCMS gives sculptural ceramicists the archive format where the full process documentation — clay-body composition, construction method, atmosphere notes, firing curve, glaze-results photography — lives permanently under your domain.

 Pottery Teacher

-You teach wheel-throwing and hand-building at a community studio or from your own teaching space: beginner throwing sessions for small groups of four to six, intermediate glazing workshops, advanced kiln-loading demonstrations for students who want to understand firing as well as throwing.
-Your class schedule is currently managed through a combination of a Calendly account for booking, a PayPal.me link for payment, a manual email process to send the PDF material list (clay body brand, appropriate tools, what to wear), and a second email when the pieces are loaded into the kiln and again when they're available for pickup after the glaze firing.
-Students sometimes want to buy a piece you've made for demonstration purposes, or the test tiles you've fired to show how different glazes behave at different cone temperatures.
-Your glaze library is the curriculum you've built over ten years of teaching — every recipe you've developed and tested across the clay bodies you stock, every technique variation you've documented for different skill levels — but it lives in a binder in the studio rather than on a website that prospective students can browse before deciding whether to book.
-VeloCMS gives pottery teachers the integrated platform where the class booking calendar, the material library, the technique guide archive, and the supply shop are a single system — the teaching practice published under your own domain.
+You teach wheel-throwing and hand-building at a community studio or from your own teaching space: beginner throwing sessions for small groups, intermediate glazing workshops, advanced kiln-loading demonstrations.
+Your class schedule is currently managed through a Calendly account for booking, a PayPal.me link for payment, a manual email process to send the PDF material list, and a second email when pieces are loaded into the kiln.
+Students sometimes want to buy a piece you've made for demonstration purposes.
+Your glaze library — every recipe developed and tested across the clay bodies you stock — lives in a binder in the studio rather than on a website that prospective students can browse before booking.
+VeloCMS gives pottery teachers the integrated platform where the class booking calendar, the material library, the technique guide archive, and the supply shop are a single system.

 Questions potters and ceramicists actually ask